Ideon Logo

 2. Snippet Block

-• Use Case: Storing code snippets, config examples, or technical notes.
+• Use Case: Storing algorithms, config files, or queries.

 A bookmark to an external resource.